Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Edge Localization

 \subsection{Simulations of Edge Localization}

-We performed Monte Carlo simulations to evaluate the performances of the three edge estimators, with the MLE and MMLE implemented by grid search with a grid spacing of 0.01\@.
-Each Monte Carlo trial has pseudorandom data generated according to the model in \cref{sec:setup} on a one-dimensional scan grid of $\{0,1,\ldots,99\}$ (i.e., $\ell=100$) Detector noise is not modeled, so a simulated TRM dataset is $\{ (\mtilde_k,\{\xtilde_{i,k}\}_{i=1}^{\mtilde_k}) \}_{k=0}^{\ell-1}$.
+We performed Monte Carlo simulations to evaluate the performances of the four edge estimators, with the MLE and MMLE implemented by grid search with a grid spacing of 0.01\@.
+Each Monte Carlo trial has pseudorandom data generated according to the model in \cref{sec:setup} on a one-dimensional scan grid of $\{0,1,\ldots,99\}$ (i.e., $\ell=100$).
+Detector noise is not modeled, so a simulated TRM dataset is $\{ (\mtilde_k,\{\xtilde_{i,k}\}_{i=1}^{\mtilde_k}) \}_{k=0}^{\ell-1}$.
 Simulation parameters include the edge location $\gamma$, beam width $\beamSigma$, dose $\lambda$, and SE yields on each side of the edge, $\eta_1$ and $\eta_2$.
 Where applicable, the estimators use $\beamSigma$, $\lambda$, $\eta_1$, and $\eta_2$; only $\gamma$ is unknown.
+In the stylized application considered here, $\eta_1$ and $\eta_2$ could be estimated well by aggregating data from many pixels far from the edge.
 Sets of simulations vary one parameter while keeping others fixed.
 Each reported result is based on 300 Monte Carlo trials, which allows for computation of (estimated) bias, (sample) standard deviation, and (estimated) root mean-squared error (RMSE).
 The error bars in the bias plots represent $\pm 1$ standard deviation of the sample mean.
 We similarly computed $\pm 1$ standard deviation interval endpoints for the sample variance and the sample MSE\@.
 The marked error bars in the standard deviation and RMSE plots use the square roots of these quantities.
 The reciprocal of the Fisher information \eqref{eq:FI_gamma} is the {\CR} lower bound on the MSE of any unbiased estimate of $\gamma$ from a TRM dataset.
 The square root of this CRB is included in all RMSE plots.

 In~\cref{subfig:edge_50.2_dose_eta_1_10_RMSE}(a), we vary $\lambda$ from 20 to 290 while fixing $\gamma = 50.2$, $\beamSigma =1$, $\eta_1 = 1$, and $\eta_2 = 10$.
 The RMSE comparison shows uniform superiority of the MLE over the MMLE and interpolation.